Students

 Your Career Coach and the Externship Advisor aim to help you identify your strengths, interests, and career goals.
 They will also provide you with information about various career options, job search strategies, review and enhance resumes and cover letters, and tips for creating a successful career plan to help you make informed decisions about your future.

-Schedule an appointment with your Career Coach or Externship Advisor on 12twenty.
+Schedule an appointment with your Career Coach or Externship Advisor on Orange CORE.
 We are available to meet with you in person, over the phone, or via video conference.
 Please be sure to include your latest resume, transcript, job search requirements (geography, types of practice and types of employers) and other factors important to you so we can better serve you when we meet.
 We believe that investing time in your career development can pay off in many ways, including greater job satisfaction, higher earnings, and more opportunities for advancement.

 Career fairs and conferences are great opportunities to connect with employers from around the country to learn more about or to interview for summer and post-graduate employment opportunities.
 The Office of Career Services will send event information via email as registration opens for each event.